Leave a Message

 Activity Held.
 Expectations Shifted.

-Palm Beach County ended Q4 2025 with steady transaction activity and broadly stable pricing, alongside a clear shift in market behavior.
-Buyers became more deliberate, timelines lengthened, and negotiation returned — not as a sign of weakness, but as evidence of a functioning, value-driven market.
+Palm Beach County ended Q4 2025 with steady transaction volume and stable pricing, accompanied by a clear shift in market behavior.
+Buyers became more deliberate, timelines lengthened, and negotiation returned as a normal component of transactions.

 Single-family homes led Q4 performance, while condominium pricing remained supported by higher-end and new development closings.
 Across both segments, outcomes increasingly favored preparation, realistic pricing, and market intelligence.